• Skip to primary navigation

 (10) ∠BAD ≅ ∠BCA //definition of congruent angles

-The Tangent-Chord theorem is sometimes stated as "The angle formed by a tangent to a circle and a chord is equal to half the angle measure of the intercepted arc."
+We can equivalently state this theorem as "The angle formed by a tangent to a circle and a chord is equal to half the angle measure of the intercepted arc."
 This is equivalent to what we have shown, since the angle measure of an intercepted arc is twice the angle measure of the inscribed angle that subtends it.

 Now that we have shown this, it is easy to prove another relationship between tangent lines and chords - the Tangent-Secant Theorem.